pseudo_electrostatic_packing#

 • r (int) – Radius of spheres to insert.

 • sites (ndarray (optional)) – An image with True values indicating the electrostatic attraction points.
-If this is not given then the peaks in the distance transform are used.
+If this is not given then the peaks in the distance transform of im are used, which corresponds to the center of the image for a blank input.

 • clearance (int (optional, default=0)) – The amount of space to put between each sphere.
 Negative values are acceptable to create overlaps, but abs(clearance) < r.